 The mandatory topics are required and must be conducted for the minimum amount of time specified by OSHA.
 These topics are determined by OSHA.

 The elective topics are chosen by the trainer from an OSHA-provided list of industry topics.
 The topics selected to be covered in the class will be based on industry, locality and the audience's needs.
 OSHA requires that a minimum number of these topics be taught.
 In addition, there is a specified minimum amount of time that must be devoted to these elective topics.

 The optional topics supplement the mandatory and elective topics.
 OSHA 10 optional topics give the trainer flexibility to adjust the content to meet site specific needs while fulfilling the ten hour training time requirements.
 If optional topics are not covered, additional time must be spent on the mandatory or elective topics such that a full ten hours of training is delivered.

-Is there proof of completion for OSHA TEN?
+Is There Proof of Completion for OSHA 10?

 When the training is complete the trainers send documentation of the training to their Authorizing Training Organization.
-At the end of the class students are typically given a course completion certificate.
+At the end of the class, students are typically given a course completion certificate.
 OSHA 10 cards will be issued shortly after the completion of the course.
 An OSHA 10 card is wallet sized and is the official proof that the course was completed.
-Except for cards issued in Nevada, OSHA 10 cards do not have an expiration date.
+With the exception of cards issued in Nevada, OSHA 10 cards do not have an expiration date.
 OSHA 10 cards issued in Nevada must be renewed every five years.